FlowWest/hecr/README.md

 *One HDF File*

 A user is required to know the river cross section name from the hdf file.
-This may be a bit limiting at the moment, future releases will allow exploration of the file via R to easily pick these out.
+This may be a bit limiting at the moment, and requires navigating to an application like ras-mapper, future releases will address this issue.
 A simple example is shown below:

 ```r
 # load in the library